IThreeM/ICP-3D-Metaverse/resources/user_guide.md

-# Open Internet Metaverse User Guide
+# ICP 3D Metaverse User Guide

 ## Thank you for using our app!

 ## What can you do with it?
 ### Before you log in
-- Get a quick introduction to the Open Internet Metaverse (OIM) app on the Landing page
+- Get a quick introduction to the ICP 3D Metaverse (OIM) app on the Landing page
 - Explore a few random Webspaces (3D Webpages) owned by OIM users on the “Explore” tab.
 If you like, you can also visit them (in a new tab) to get a better impression of what a Webspace is and to discover what the user displays in that particular one.
 - Play around with different Webspaces you could create on the “Create” tab
   - Note that you need to log in to actually create the Webspace